 On June 21, 2021, the Company acquired the Buckingham graphite property in the Outaouais region of Western Quebec.
 The property consists of 30 claims.
-The Company paid the costs of staking, and reserved to the vendor a 2% NSR that will be subject to the Company's right to buyback 50% of the NSR for \$1,000,000.
-A geological report prepared in compliance with NI 43-101 was completed by Ms Issabelle Robillard, and will be made publicly available by the Company in due course.
+The Company paid the costs of staking and reserved to the vendor a 2% NSR that will be subject to the Company's right to buyback 50% of the NSR for \$1,000,000.
+A geological report prepared in compliance with NI 43-101 was completed by Ms. Issabelle Robillard and has been posted on the Company's profile on www.sedarplus.ca.